-The insurance crisis in the Construction sector continues to deepen during 2020 and has now spread to other sectors, including Accountancy and Legal.
+The insurance crisis in the construction sector continued to deepen in early 2021 and also spread to other sectors including accountancy and legal.

-Architects, Engineers and Surveyors have already seen a significant increase in their insurance costs and greater cover restrictions, as insurance market capacity continues to reduce and more insurance companies announce their withdrawal from the professional indemnity market.
+Architects, Engineers and Surveyors have all seen a significant increase in their insurance costs and greater cover restrictions, as insurance market capacity continued to reduce and more insurance companies announce their withdrawal from the professional indemnity market.

 We recommend the link to this guide is also circulated to all Partners, Directors and Senior Managers for their general awareness as well as for risk management purposes.